CENTER FOR PERFECTION STUDIES • THE BIG BOARD–LITTLE UNIVERSE PROJECT • USA • SEPTEMBER 14, 2017 •

-Consider the perfect symmetry of a circle.
+- Consider the perfect symmetry of a circle.
 Go inside the circle, find the lattice, (top left image) and follow it until it becomes a simple tetrahedron.
 Discover the octahedron within it, and then the four hexagonal plates around the centerpoint of the octahedron.
 These appear to be the simplest possible beginnings of geometry as well as our universe.
-Yet, within our base-2 chart of the universe within its 202 notations from the Planck scale to the Age of the Universe, geometry begins to lose its functional applicability around the molecular level, i.e. the tetrahedral methane molecule (.72 nm or notation 86).
+Yet, within our simple chart of the universe within its 202 doublings from the Planck scale to the Age of the Universe, geometry seems to lose its functional applicability around the molecular level, i.e. the tetrahedral methane molecule (.72 nm or notation 86).
 Of course, just because we can’t measure it per se, doesn’t imply that finer structures are not there.
 Throughout the years, science has developed tools to measure lengths, time, mass and charge at smaller and smaller increments.
 Our limit on length today seems to be defined by CERN (Geneva) and labs like it.
 That brings us down into the range of the 67th notation.
 Given all the continuity equations we know there is something within the 66 smaller notations.
 Referring back to our base-2 chart at the 66th, our scaling vertices alone number 4.0173451×1059 which gives us enough vertices to construct every possible potential geometry.
 One could assume that includes the geometries that make up the foundations of universe!
-In this model each notation builds progressively and each actively defines our expanding universe!
+In this model each doubling builds progressively and each actively defines our expanding universe!

-There are many experts to whom we will turn with our questions.
+- Yes, there are many experts to whom we will turn with our questions.
 Our model is such a stretch it is difficult for most scholars to engage.
 Yet, we will continue researching and trying to find those who are open enough either to pull us back into the real world or to encourage our explorations.
 We will delight with any judgment by those with knowledge, insight and wisdom.

-Though just dynamic ratios, we believe each notation does unique work to structure our universe.
+- Though just dynamic ratios, we believe each notation does unique work to structure our universe.
 We first began by exploring the workings of just numbers; now we will begin to watch every possible geometric relation within those numbers.
 Our goal is to get this new paradigm to start shifting the old to discover how every notation is always active.

-“Science gives space and time too much space and time.”
+“Science gives space and time too much space-and-time.”

 Isaac Newton was the stinker who got us going in this direction.
 It may have something to do with being the Lucasian Professor at Cambridge University.
 He became the second person to hold the title.
 He oversold absolute space and time and had no respect for anyone who didn’t buy into it.